Dr Michael Shane Boyle, BA (Duke University), PhD (UC Berkeley), PGCAP (QMUL)

 Recent and On-Going Research

-In addition to my research in performance, I have translated political theory and written on politics and popular culture for venues like The New Inquiry, Counterpunch, Viewpoint Magazine, Reclamations, Analyse und Kritik, The Scofield, and PMC-Magazine.
+In addition to my research in performance, I have translated political theory and written on politics and pop culture for venues like The New Inquiry, Counterpunch, Viewpoint Magazine, Reclamations, Analyse und Kritik, The Scofield, and PMC-Magazine.

 Books in Progress